nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-theme-customization.md

 ### Customization

-In the current version it's not possible to contribute new themes, however the existing ones can be overriden with a contribution.
+In the current version it's not possible to contribute new themes, however the existing ones can be overridden with a contribution.

-To customize one of the provided themes you can simply deploy and override theme resources as described in [How to deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}})
+To customize one of the provided themes you can simply deploy and override theme resources as described in [How to deploy additional Web UI resources]({{page page='web-ui-deployment#deploy_or_override'}}).

 Taking `resources/web/nuxeo.war/ui/` as our base path, these are the available resources for each theme: